 The park encompasses 4,138 acres of timberland and hardwood bottomland where a variety of woodland birds can be seen.
 Cypress Creek and Tuscumbia River border the park and are known to host nesting bald eagles.
-There is a 70-foot fire tire.
+There is a 70-foot fire tower.
 The flood plain, adjacent to the river and creek contains small oxbows and swampy areas which are a desirable habitat for waterfowl, wildlife, and fish.

 Turkey Call Trail: Dismal Swamp Boardwalk: 35.044862, -88.737195 - Winter, Spring, Fall